 Hello and welcome to Episode 7 of #LittleChats, a subsidiary of Little Pav where I chat with fellow graduates and twenty-somethings all about their experiences during and beyond their studies to highlight the many avenues students and young people can pursue and, equally, that it’s okay to not have your life figured out in your twenties!
-This episode, I have an insightful chat with a wonderful friend of mine, Georgia Bacon!
+After some time out, #LittleChats is back in full force as I have an insightful chat with a wonderful friend of mine, Georgia Bacon!
 Originally from London, Georgia is a 25-year-old Business Analyst at The White Company who previously completed a graduate scheme at John Lewis upon graduating from the University of Nottingham.
 Georgia and I met through our partners who went to school together and, as we’ve gotten to know each other better, we’ve discovered lots in common – except our heights, as she says she’s usually the small one amongst her friends, but I make her feel VERY tall (which is not uncommon for me)!
 With that, let’s hear about Georgia’s journey as a student, graduate and twenty-something…

 Hey, Georgia!
 Thank you so much for chatting with me; I’m so excited to hear about your journey since graduating.
 Firstly, what did you study at university and why?

 Hey, Sophie – thank you so much for having me!